Conference Day Two: Wednesday, 22nd May 2019

 - Lessons learned along the way

-- The competitive advantage to be gained by smaller institutions from Open Banking
+- Opportunities for smaller institutions from Open Banking

-- What will Open Banking mean for the customer?
+- What Open Banking means for the customer

 - Customer Data Right and building awareness around this concept